ggirelli/pygpseq/README.md

+# NOTES

-# NOTE: this package is not currently maintained.
-A new package that will include all `pygpseq` features is being implemented at [`radiantkit`](https://github.com/ggirelli/radiantkit).
+1. **This package is not currently maintained.
+A new package that will include all `pygpseq` features is being implemented at [`radiantkit`](https://github.com/ggirelli/radiantkit).**
+2. **This package has been developed and tested ONLY for Python3.6, which will reach its end of life On December 23rd, 2021.**
+3. **Version 3.4.0 of this package only changes package dependencies to fix an issue due to incorrect dependency declaration.**

 ---